phyloviz/phyloviz-web-platform/scripts/README.md

 ./flowviz_setup.sh
 ```

-It creates the FLOWViZ directory and clones the repository into it, and then, as the script itself tells you, it will only execute steps 1 and 2 of the manual setup that is present here: https://github.com/devandrepascoa/FLOWViZ?tab=readme-ov-file#manual-setup
+It creates the FLOWViZ directory and clones the repository into it, and then, as the script itself tells you, it will only execute steps 1 to 3 of the manual setup that is present here: https://github.com/devandrepascoa/FLOWViZ?tab=readme-ov-file#manual-setup

-**After running `flowviz_setup.sh`, you still need to execute steps 3 to 6 of the manual
+**After running `flowviz_setup.sh`, you still need to execute steps 4 to 8 of the manual
 setup.**

 ## Clean up